Mar 23, 2019

 Ashland, VA 23005

 Celebrate Women’s History Month with Preservation Virginia and the Randolph-Macon College History Department.
-We are hosting “Sir, We Are Not Weak – Women of the Patrick Henry Household,” a panel discussion on the women in Patrick Henry’s life during his residence at Scotchtown on March 23 in the SunTrust Theater at Randolph-Macon College.
+We are hosting “Sir, We Are Not Weak – Women of the Patrick Henry Household,” a panel discussion on the women in Patrick Henry’s life during his residence at Scotchtown on March 23 in the SunTrust Theater (Brock Commons—center of campus) at Randolph-Macon College.
 March 23 also marks the 244th anniversary of Henry’s famous “Liberty or Death” speech.

 The panel discussion will begin at 10:00 a.m. and feature: